Ramification of Wild Automorphisms of Laurent Series Fields: Ramification of Power Series

-We set out with the goal of understanding the restrictions on the sequences of ramification numbers of elements of infinite order in $\mathcal{N}(\mathbb{F}_p)$.
-The most important historical result with regard to this is due to Sen \cite[Theorem~1]{sen}: \begin{theorem}[Sen, 1969] Let $f \in \mathcal{N}(\mathbb{F}_p)$.
-Then for all $n \in \mathbb{N}$, \end{theorem} The proof of Sen's Theorem can be done entirely with computations on power series.
-The following corollary immediately follows from power series computations and Sen's Theorem. \begin{corollary} Let $f \in \mathcal{N}(\mathbb{F}_p)$.
+In this section and the next, $k$ is taken, as usual, to be an arbitrary field of characteristic $p > 0$.
+It is useful to have strong restrictions on the possible sequences of ramification numbers of elements of $\mathcal{N}(k)$.
+The most important historical result with regard to this is due to Sen \cite[Theorem~1]{sen}: \begin{theorem}[Sen, 1969] Let $f \in \mathcal{N}(k)$, where $k$ is a field of characteristic $p > 0$.
+Then for all $n \in \BN$, \end{theorem} Sen originally stated Theorem~\ref{senthm} under the hypothesis that $k$ is also perfect, but it holds in the more general setting by an argument due to Lubin \cite[pg.
+64]{lubin_sen}.
+The following corollary immediately follows from power series computations and Sen's Theorem. \begin{corollary} Let $f \in \mathcal{N}(k)$.
 Then for all $n \geq 0$, \end{corollary}